AutoJenny/blog/docs/llm/README.md

 This section tracks the planned and in-progress implementation for each LLM admin sub-page.
 Update as features are scaffolded, extended, or completed.

 **2025-05-22: All LLM admin sub-pages (Providers, Models, Prompts, Actions, Logs, Settings) are now scaffolded with modern, accessible, dark-themed UI, placeholder tables, modals, and forms.
-Backend/API integration is the next step.**
+Backend/API integration is the next step.
+Modular prompt part support is being implemented in the backend and UI.**

 ### 1. Providers
 - **UI:** Responsive table/grid, status badges, action buttons, add/edit/test modals (**scaffolded**)